-The views were astounding, but it was time to move forward.
+The views were astounding, giving us some of our best pictures of Egypt, but it was time to move forward.

 We carried on through a couple of security checkpoints and after a few more bumps and a final checkpoint gate, we entered the white terrain that looked as if a blanket of snow had landed on the ground.